 Experience an exciting whale-watching tour and catch sight of whales, dolphins, porpoises and seabirds in their natural habitat, all from the warmth and comfort of the luxury ship Andrea.

 Travel to South Greenland from Iceland and explore Narsaq, a typical Greenlandic town where the small wooden houses painted in different bright colours are contrasting the deep blue fiords with impressive icebergs.

-“Iceland is a tiny island in the North Atlantic, between Europe and Greenland.
+PureTravel Says: “Iceland is a tiny island in the North Atlantic, between Europe and Greenland.
 It lies just south of the Arctic Circle.
 The inland is a frozen plateau with sand fields, mountains and glaciers.
 The Gulf Stream has a warming effect upon temperatures here, making the winters milder and windy, but still habitable, and the summers are damp and cool.
-The country covers just 39,770 square miles and has a tiny population estimated at just 300,000, most of which live in Reykjavik and the southwest.
-Temperatures in Reykjavik range from 13C (55 F) in the summer, to -3C (27 F) in the winter, but the wind chill can make it feel much colder.”
+The country covers just 39,770 square miles and has a tiny population estimated at just 300,000, most of which live in Reykjavik and the southwest.”

 The many sources of geothermal power are harnessed, and the rivers and waterfalls are used to create hydroelectricity, making hot water and home heating very inexpensive and also very eco-friendly.
 Iceland relied for many centuries upon fishing and agriculture, but in the 20th century, it diversified into many service industries, including biotechnology, software and finance.
 Tourism is also a major contributor to the nation’s income and offers whale watching and ecotourism trips.